 You can book your Harpa guided tour to see the beauty of the building and learn more about its history, artistic design and cultural value to the Icelandic community.
 Harpa’s residents are the Icelandic Symphony Orchestra, The Icelandic Opera, Maximus Musicus, The Reykjavic Big Band.

 I admired the modernistic architectural design of Harpa.
 This is one of the main stops during our Reykjavik bike tour.
 It is set perfectly next to the sea so you can see this beautiful building with a great natural backdrop.

 Opening Hours: 9:00 – 22:00

 Perlan is one of the best things to do in Iceland for families.
-It is an experience museum that showcases the best of Icelandic nature in fun and interactive ways.
-The museum is filled with interesting display and even 100m long glacier cave.
+It is an experiential museum that showcases the best of Icelandic nature in a fun and interactive ways.
+The museum is filled with interesting displays and even a 100m long glacier cave.
 You can book your Skip-the-Line Perlan museum tickets here.

 3. Sun Voyager

 A visit to the iconic sculpture of “Sun Voyager” is one of the best things to do in Reykjavik.
 The sculpture is a sun ship that symbolises the promise of new undiscovered territories.